ryanrolds/screeps-bot-choreographer/README.md

 * Distributor - Moves energy from Containers/Storage into Spawner, Turrets
 * Claimer - Claims/Reserves rooms (TODO)
 * Attacker - Rally at Attack Flag and attack hostiles in room (TODO)
+* SanitationEng - Do I need someone to pick up ruins and dropped energy (CONSIDERING)

 ### Colony